-Lawrence Technological University has earned the 2016 “Best in the Midwest” designation for the seventh year in a row from The Princeton Review, based on academic excellence and a student survey.
-Lawrence Tech was among the 159 colleges selected in the 12-state Midwest Region and 649 colleges selected overall, representing only 25 percent of the nation’s more than 2,800 four-year colleges.
+Lawrence Technological University has earned the 2017 “Best in the Midwest” designation for the eighth year in a row from The Princeton Review, based on academic excellence and a student survey.
+Lawrence Tech was among the 156 colleges selected in the 12-state Midwest Region.
+The Princeton Review's regional best lists constitute about 25 percent of the nation’s more than 2,500 four-year colleges.